taoyama/azure-bigcompute/README.md

    * Latest docker-compose configurable each Head and compute Nodes. - default is 1.7.1 (Only for CentOS-HPC 7.1, kernel 3.10.x and above).
    * Latest docker-machine configurable  - default is the now latest v0.7.0 (Only for 7.1, kernel 3.10.x and above).
 [Docs](https://docs.docker.com/machine/drivers/azure/)
    * Latest Rancher available dockerized (CentOS-HPC 7.1) @ <code>8080</code> i.e. <code>http://'DNS Name'.'location'.cloudapp.azure.com:8080 - Unauthenticated..
 Authentication and agent setup is manual setup>.</code>
-   * Azure CLI usage is <code>docker exec -ti azure-cli bash -c "azure login && bash"</code>.
+   * Azure CLI usage is
+   <code> docker exec -ti azure-cli bash -c 'azure login && bash' </code>
    * First testing of using official gcc docker image on src in container with shared dir with node fs in <code>install_munge</code> experimental builds..
 (See below)
 * Disk auto mounting is at /'parameter'/data.
 * NFS4 is on on the above.